Saving Electricity home

 In fact, most Americans already don't fly.
 In a given year, only 43% of Americans take a plane.
 That number will surely decrease as airlines respond to increased fuel costs by cutting flights left and right (making travel less convenient) and raising airfares substantially.

-If you can't give up flying, let me give you an out: the typical American could save more tons of carbon by going vegetarian than by giving up flying.
-Vegans do even better, saving two-and-a-half times as much carbon as flying. (source)
+If you can't give up flying, let me give you an out: the typical American could save as much carbon by going vegetarian than by giving up flying.
+Vegans do even better, saving twice as much carbon as flying. (source)

 The default shown for flying by household is equivalent to the total number of passenger-miles flown (848 billion miles) divided by 107 million households, multiplied by the percentage of trips that are personal (non-business), which comes out to 5548 miles, which I'm figuring as a 2 round-trips of 1,387 miles each way, which is closest to 13 hours of flying time total.